jnarkis/CourtsideSentiment/README.md

 1. [Stretch Goals](README.md#stretch-goals)

 ## Project idea
-Courtside Sentiment is a web application designed for the PR representative of a particular person of people, that allows them to investigate how the perception of their client changes over time according to Reddit comments.
+Courtside Sentiment is a web application designed for the PR representative of a particular person or people, that allows them to investigate how the perception of their client changes over time according to Reddit comments.
 If a client is interested in selling a new product, the release date can have a significant impact on overall sales.

 Much of the decision-making process can be done by looking at previous sales data of similar products.
 For example, an NBA player will probably sell more jerseys and other products for die-hard fans around the start of the postseason championships, but around the holidays they might be more likely to sell novelty items like pet outfits to casual fans.